twilson63/8pin-arweave-tutorial/README.md

 <img align="center" style="height: 64px" src="app/public/8pin-logo2.png" alt="logo" />
-<h1 align="center">8pin ArWeave tutorial</h1>
+<h1 align="center">8pin Arweave tutorial</h1>
 <p align="center">Build a dapp on ArWeave!</p>
-<p align="center">In this tutorial we are going to use common web techonologies to build a dapp on the ArWeave Blockweave</p>
+<p align="center">In this tutorial we are going to use common web techonologies to build a dapp on the Arweave Blockweave</p>

 ---